 Babies’ brains develop from the bottom up.
 In order for a child to focus, sit still or do higher level academic skills such as reading or math, they need a strong foundation in the lower parts of their brain to build upon.
-Just as a house requires a solid foundation, so does a developing child.
+Just as a tree needs strong roots, so does a developing child.
+Just like a tree, we need to nurture a child’s development.
 This is how nature designed it!
-During these informative movement sessions, families and caregivers will learn simple, playful and easy to use developmental movements and activities to support healthy brain development in their infants and children.
-Whether you are a parent of an infant, looking for proactive ideas to support your baby’s developing brain or you have a child struggling with focus and reading, these movement based sessions will empower and provide you with resources to add to your parenting toolkit.

 What are Primitive Reflexes?